PaloAltoNetworks/prisma.pan.dev/api/cloud/cwpp/stable-endpoints.md

 ---
 id: stable-endpoints
-title: Supported Endpoints
+title: Stable Endpoints
-sidebar_label: README - Supported Endpoints
+sidebar_label: Stable Endpoints
 ---

 Starting with 21.08, with every release the Compute APIs will be versioned to indicate the release number to which they correspond.